chiffa/BioFlow/dev_log.rst

  - DONE: [SHOW-STOPPER]: ReactomeParser does not work anymore likely a node.
         The issue was with a automated renaming during a refactoring to extract some additional data

+ - DONE: [FEATURE]: (done by defining a function that can be plugged to process any tags in neo4j)
+    - In Reactome, parse the "Evidence" and "Source" tags in order to refine the laplacian weighting

 Bigger refactors
 ****************